Pontiac V8 engine: Design

 All Pontiac V8s from 1955 to 1959 were reverse cooled, known as the "gusher" cooling system.
 It was removed from the design for the 1960 model year because designers moved the generator and the power steering pump from atop the front of the engine down to the front of the heads to accommodate a lower hoodline.
 However, the 1959 389 engines had the generator in front of the heads with reverse flow cooling still in use.

-Pontiac differed from other GM Divisions and most other manufacturers in producing only a single small block V8, rather than adding a larger big block to its line-up.
+Pontiac differed from other GM Divisions and most other manufacturers in producing only a single sized V8 casting, rather than adding a larger big block to its line-up.
 The external dimensions of all their V8s, from 326–455 CID were the same.
 Engine displacement is a function of bore and stroke.
 Pontiac's V8s share the same 6.625 in connecting rod length, with the exceptions of the later short deck 301, 265, and 303 Ram Air V.

 Most Pontiac V8s had an overall length (to the edge of the water pump pulley) of 28.25 in, an overall width of 27 in, and a height (not including air cleaner) of 31 in.
 Dry weight ranged from 590 to 650 lb, depending on displacement and year.
 Most Pontiac engines were painted light blue.
 The 1958 370" engine and the 1959–60 389 version was named the "Tempest" V-8 and changed in 61 to the "Trophy" V8.
 Pontiac in the 1950s was one of a few US manufacturers that did not regularly identify their engine names and sizes with air-cleaner or valve-cover decals.